 The arts, in whatever shape or form, has always been an effective tool in promoting womens’ rights.
 This year, the music programme curated by Ashanthi, the ‘Queen of Sri Lankan Hip Hop music’, features performances and discussions in each language.
 Ashanthi pointed out that music in particular ‘is a voice to express the deepest emotions you feel which is why it’s the best way to express yourself.
 For every woman, it is listening to music that empowers you and for some it is creating your own sound with music to empower others.’

 Overall though, WoW Festival aims to make the conversations and discussions between women relatable.
 One special part of the festival is the inclusion of Speed Mentoring.
 Savera Weerasinghe, its curator explained that she is naturally excited for the possibilities (of speed mentoring) because ‘I am framing it as casual conversations between two awesome women-possibly one who's realized her potential and possible one who is figuring it out or both or neither!
-I'm always a fan of witnessing the endless possibilities that come out of good conversation! ’ Weerasinghe, the CEO of MSH Packaging Industries and is the founder of middyfund.com, a New York based not-for-profit, also told us that other events we had to look out for were workshops such as Angampora (a Sri Lankan martial art that combines combat technique, exercise and meditation) – ‘It’s a must for self-defense for women!’
+I'm always a fan of witnessing the endless possibilities that come out of good conversation! ’ Weerasinghe, the CEO of MSH Packaging Industries and is the founder of middyfund.com, a New York based not-for-profit, also told us that other events we had to look out for were workshops such as Angampora (a Sri Lankan martial art that combines combat technique, exercise and meditation) – ‘It’s a must for self-defence for women!’

 Kinita Shenoy (Curator of WoW Bites and current Editor-in-Chief at Cosmopolitan Sri Lanka) sums it up best when asked why she thought people should come for WoW – ‘WOW is an incredible worldwide festival created by brilliant women for brilliant women.
 Across linguistic barriers, age divides, and interests, the festival this December is curated to have something for every Sri Lankan woman out there!
 Come, learn something, try something new, or just bask in the sisterhood.’